Actipro/WPF-Controls/Documentation/topics/charts/chart-types/area.md

 ![Screenshot](../images/chart-types-area8.png)

-*An area series with MarkerVisibility set to All.*
+*An area series with MarkerVisibility set to All*

 See the [Scatter](scatter.md) topic for more information on the options available.